EDUCATION

 (2) Moneys provided pursuant to this section may be used to pay an amount not to exceed the price to the student of eligible courses and examinations pursuant to the limitations stated in this section.
 Payments made under this section shall be made from the moneys appropriated.
 No later than January 15, the state department of education shall annually report to the education committees of the senate and the house of representatives details regarding the number of students benefiting from assistance with the cost of dual credit courses and examinations, the number of credits awarded, and the amounts paid pursuant to this section during the previous school year.

-(4) If a student fails to earn credit or successfully complete a course for which the department has paid a reimbursement, the student must pay for and successfully earn credit or complete one (1) like course before the state department of education pays any further reimbursements for the student.
-Repeated and remedial courses are not eligible for funding under this section.
+(4) If a student fails to earn credit or successfully complete a course or exam for which the department has paid a reimbursement, the student shall pay for and successfully earn credit or pay for an examination before the state department of education pays any further reimbursements for the student.
+Except for exams allowed under subsection (1)(d) of this section, repeated and remedial courses and examinations are not eligible for funding under this section.

-(5) Schools must establish timelines and requirements for participation in the program, including implementing procedures for the appropriate transcription of credits, reporting of program participation, and financial transaction requirements.
-Policies and procedures for participating in the program established by the school must be such that students have an opportunity to participate in the program and meet established timelines and requirements for financial transactions, transcribing credits, and state department of education reporting.
+(5) Schools shall establish timelines and requirements for participation in the program, including implementing procedures for the appropriate transcription of credits, reporting of program participation, and financial transaction requirements.
+Policies and procedures for participating in the program established by the school shall be such that students have an opportunity to participate in the program and meet established timelines and requirements for financial transactions, transcribing credits, and state department of education reporting.
 Participation in this program requires parent and student agreement to program requirements and completion of the state department of education’s participation form documenting the program requirements.

-(6) The state board of education and state department of education may take such actions as are necessary to implement the provisions of this section, including:
+(8) The state board of education and state department of education may take such actions as are necessary to implement the provisions of this section, including:

 (a) The promulgation of any necessary rules; and